 Here are eight apple cider vinegar substitutes you can try.

-1. Turmeric and apple cider vinegar
+1. Turmeric and vinegar drink

 Turmeric is an ingredient used quite extensively in Middle Eastern and Indian cuisine.
 In addition to imparting an attractive color and flavor to the dish, turmeric also renders its medicinal properties to it.